-- Across the country, on average, cars will come crashing through the front of buildings 60 times in a single day.
+- Across the country, on average, cars crash through the front of buildings 100 times in a single day.
 When you consider the number of cars that drive past stores every day, this may seem like a relatively small percentage.
 However, they cause significant damage.

 Wondering what could possibly cause so many of these accidents?
 The data on this is clear.
-The leading cause of these types of crashes, at 30 percent of total storefront crashes, is operator error.
-The next-most-common reasons include pedal error, followed by DUIs, traffic accidents or medical accidents.
-In other words, most of these accidents happen because someone made a single mistake and, as a result, people were hurt or killed, and property was damaged.
+The leading cause of these types of crashes, at 22% of total storefront crashes, is operator error.
+The next-most-common reasons include pedal error, followed by DUIs, traffic accidents and medical accidents.
+In other words, most of these accidents happen because someone made a single mistake, and as a result, people were hurt or killed, and property was damaged.

 Where Do Storefront Accidents Occur?